Forget Unlearning: Towards True Data-Deletion in Machine Learning: Introduction

-However, \emph{is indistinguishability to retraining a sufficient guarantee of data deletion?} We argue that it is not.
+However, \emph{is indistinguishability to retraining a sufficient guarantee of deletion privacy?} We argue that it is not.
 In the real world, a user's decision to remove his information is often affected by what a deployed model reveals about him.
-The same revealed information may also affect other users' decisions.
-Such \emph{adaptive} requests make the records in a database interdependent, causing a retrained model to contain influences of a record even if the record is no longer in the training set.
-We demonstrate on an unlearning-via-retraining mechanism that if an adversary is allowed to design an \emph{adaptive requester} that interactively generates database edit requests as a function of published models, she can duplicate a target record in the controller's database before its deletion.
-Therefore, we argue that under adaptive requests, measuring data-deletion via indistinguishability to retraining (as proposed by~\citet{gupta2021adaptive}) is fundamentally flawed because it does not capture the influence a record might have previously had on the rest of the database.
-Our example shows a clear violation of RTBF since even on retraining on the database with the original record removed, a model can reveal substantial information about the deleted record due to the possibility of duplication by an interactive adversary.
+Unfortunately, the same revealed information may also affect other users' decisions.
+Such \emph{adaptive} requests make the records in a database interdependent.
+For instance, if an individual is identified to be part of the training set, many members of his group may request deletion.
+Therefore, the representation of different groups in the unlearned model can reveal the individual's affiliation, even when he is no longer part of the dataset.
+We demonstrate on mechanism certified under existing unlearning guarantees, including~\citet{gupta2021adaptive}'s adaptive unlearning, that the identity of the target record can be inferred from the unlearned model when requests are adaptive.
+Since it is possible that adaptive deletion requests can encode patterns specific to a target record in the curator's database, we argue that any deletion privacy certification via indistinguishability to retraining, as done in all prior unlearning definitions, is fundamentally flawed.